Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: The sliding principle

 Indeed, given any 3--chain in $\mathcal{C}$, the sliding principle for chains implies that it can be taken to either $(a_1, a_2, a_3)$ or $(a_7, a_8, a_9)$, possibly with orientation reversed.
 The chains $(a_1, a_2, a_3)$ and $(a_7, a_8, a_9)$ are in turn related by sliding, so $\Gamma$ acts transitively on the set of unordered 3--chains.
 Therefore, to see that $\Gamma$ acts transitively on ordered 3--chains, it suffices to show that $(a_1, a_2, a_3)$ is in the $\Gamma$ orbit of $(a_3, a_2, a_1)$.
 This follows by repeated sliding:

 where we have written $c \sim c'$ to indicate that the chain $c$ can be slid to the chain $c'$ along a chain in $\mathcal{C}$.

-However, $\Gamma$ does not obviously act transitively on the set of 5--chains in $\mathcal{C}$.
+However, the sliding principle does not imply that $\Gamma$ acts transitively on the set of 5--chains in $\mathcal{C}$.
 This can be explained by a lack of space in $\Lambda_\mathcal{C}$: the 5--chain $(a_1, \ldots, a_5)$ cannot be slid to lie entirely on one branch of $\Lambda_{\mathcal{C}}$, and so we cannot perform the same turning maneuvers as in the case of 3--chains.

 We record this intuition in the following statement, the proof of which is just a repeated application of the sliding principle for chains.

 \begin{lemma}[The sliding principle] Suppose that $\mathcal{C}$ is a set of simple closed curves on a surface $\Sigma_g$ and set